- A wide selection of tumbling media for your parts

 Tumbling is a better option compared to using chemicals.
 Chemicals work by eating away the rust on your surface.

 However, tumbling action utilizes friction to remove rust on your iron parts.

 The popularly used media for rust removal on iron is plastic media.
 They are usually pyramid-shaped, so that they may get into contact with every inch of the iron surface.

-The major downside of using synthetic media is that the process may become too stressful to it, due to the weight and friction.
+The major downside of using synthetic media is that the process may become too stressful due to weight and friction.

-The heavyweight and friction will crash and grind your synthetic media.
-It will crush to powder form.
+The heavyweight and friction will crush and grind your synthetic media.
+It will be crushed to powder form.

 You can also decide to use ceramic tumbler media for rust removal.

 Due to the robust nature of ceramic media, the job is carried out in a faster way compared to synthetic media.

 So, ceramic and plastic media are the two best tumbler media for rust removal from metal parts.